How to Cook Butternut Squash (Easy Recipe)

 Sprinkle salt and pepper over the buttered or oiled squash halves.
 This will enhance the flavor.

 Roasting the Squash: Place the baking sheet or roasting pan with the butternut squash halves in the oven.
 Roast the squash for about 45-60 minutes or until the flesh is tender and easily pierced with a fork.
-Cooking times may vary based on the size and thickness of the squash.
+Cooking times may vary depending on the size and thickness of the squash.

 Check for Doneness: To check if the squash is done, insert a fork or knife into the flesh of the thickest part.
 It should slide in and out easily without resistance (fork tender).